A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Cartesian Coordinates for FLRW Metric with

 The simplest line element with these assumptions is the FLRW metric for a closed universe as stated before.
 This line element can be sliced in the time dimension to acquire an $SO(4)$ invariant space.
 We start with the generic FLRW metric

-where we take $t$ as the cosmological time, $a(t)$ as the scale size that depends only on the cosmological time and governs the expansion of the universe.
-We choose to use $(x,y,z)$ dimensionless here so $k$ has the dimensions $length^{-2}$ and $k = 1$ is set for the closed and spatially constant curvature space.
-In this setup we look at the line element now:
+where we take $t$ as the cosmological time, $a(t)$ as the scale size that depends only on the cosmological time and governs the expansion of the universe. $k = 1$ for the closed and constant-curvature spacelike sections.
+In this setup we look at the line element:

 The rightmost side of the equation brings to mind the generic spherical setup.
 Thus for $k = 1$ FLRW metric we can write